Yakutat Borough Interspousal Transfer Grant Deed Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Yakutat Borough including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Yakutat Borough that you need to transfer you would only need to order our forms once for all of your properties in Yakutat Borough.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Yakutat Borough you only need to order once.

 An interspousal transfer grant deed is a legal document used by a married couple to voluntarily transfer title from one spouse to another.
 This type of deed can be used in situations where both spouses hold title to real estate and one spouse transfers interest in the property to the other.
 It can also be used when one spouse holds title to real estate in sole ownership and voluntarily transfers the interest in the property to his or her spouse [1].
 A grant deed guarantees that the grantor (seller) has a present interest in the property, and provides evidence of a change of title to the grantee (buyer).
 It also guarantees that the property is not encumbered by any undisclosed liens or restrictions, which means that there are no legal claims to the title by third parties.